 Image

-You are invited to say wawa (hello) to Taungurung biik (Country) and our passionate Taungurung guides as we reveal the rich layers of living culture embodied in the land and waterways of Nagambie in Central Victoria.
+You are invited to say wawa (hello) to Taungurung biik (Country) and our passionate Taungurung guides as we reveal the millennia of living culture connected to Country in the area of Nagambie, Central Victoria.

-For tens of thousands of years pre-colonisation, the waterways of the waring (Goulburn River) and its lush tributaries have sustained seasonal food sources and a nourishing cultural life for the Taungurung people, and in return, the Taungurung people have cared for and sustained this place.
+For tens of thousands of years pre-colonisation, the waterways of the waring (Goulburn River) and its lush tributaries have sustained seasonal food sources and a nourishing cultural life for the Taungurung people, and in return, the Taungurung people have cared for and sustained this place - Taungurung Country.
 Biik has been profoundly changed by colonisation, yet our cultural relationship and responsibilities to biik remain.
-Journey with us to understand our cultural values and our story of biik – past, present, and future, specifically relating to the story of baan (water) – the lifeblood of biik.
+Journey with us to understand our cultural values and our cultural heritage – past, present, and future, specifically relating to the story of baan (water) – the lifeblood of biik.

 We take you to a special place that holds deep cultural value.
-It is here that you can learn about the ingenuity and way of life of our Ancestors who survived by reading and adapting to the changing conditions of these floodplains.
-Understand what our People are doing today to protect our cultural heritage and biik for future generations.
-Take part in a traditional Welcome Smoking Ceremony, spend time yarning with two Taungurung leaders, connect with our beautiful waterways onboard a cruise through the wetlands of tabilk-tabilk (place of many waterholes), enjoy a morning tea while yarning with our guides and take time to reflect and give thanks to the resilience of biik.
+It is here that you can learn about the ingenuity and way of life of Taungurung Ancestors who survived by reading and adapting to the changing conditions of these floodplains.
+Take part in a traditional Welcome Smoking Ceremony, spend time yarning with two Taungurung leaders, connect with our beautiful waterways onboard a cruise through the wetlands of tabilk-tabilk (place of many waterholes) and understand what's needed to heal and protect these important cultural landscapes.

 Inclusions

-This 4-hour cultural experience departs and ends at Tahbilk Winery - Wetlands View Restaurant, includes travel by wawa biik 4WD vehicle to a cultural site, provides quality time with two Taungurung guides, a traditional Welcome Smoking Ceremony, morning tea using delicious bush foods, a cruise on the Tahbilk wetlands, and plenty of opportunities to ask questions about our culture and what you can do to support Taungurung Country and community aspirations.
+This 4.5-hour cultural experience departs and ends at Tahbilk Winery - Wetlands View Restaurant, includes travel by wawa biik 4WD vehicle to a cultural site, provides quality time with two Taungurung guides, a traditional Welcome Smoking Ceremony, lunch under the peppercorn trees, a cruise on the Tahbilk wetlands, and plenty of opportunities to ask questions about our culture and what you can do to support Taungurung Country and community aspirations.

 Image